Skip to content

 The easiest way to publish a container to the network is to just open a port between the host's public interface port and container's port.

 To test this out, let's deploy a new container using the same image, but this time with -p port flag to bind an exposed 5000 to the host machine 5005 port.
-This time we also need to give the container a different name:
+Also, to run the container with the same name, you first have to stop and delete the previous one:

 After running this, you should be able to access the website on your machine's name and ip, and port 5005.